Selling Cars To Make Money

-I actually got into this business in March of 2003, strictly part-time as kind of a weekend hobby sort of thing.
+I originally got into this business strictly as a part-timer, actually as kind of a weekend hobby sort of thing.
 I never planned for it to blossom into a successful full-time business.
 It just kind of happened.

-In the last couple of years, I've gotten a lot of phone calls and emails from people wanting to know how to buy and sell cars on their own to make money.
+For a long time now I've been getting many phone calls and emails from people wanting to know how to buy and sell cars on their own to make money.

 Unfortunately, good answers about making money in this business aren't so quick and easy that they can be covered in a fairly brief email or phone conversation.